-Buying professional indemnity insurance is no different to buying anything else.
+Buying professional indemnity insurance is no different to buying most things.

 You don’t want to waste your money on something that doesn’t, or won’t, do the job.
 But you don’t want to pay through the nose for things you don’t need either.

 So you need to get it right and that means doing your homework.
 But let’s be honest: researching insurance is tedious.
-If only there was some kind of quick guide to get you started.
+If only there was some kind of quick professional indemnity insurance guide to get you started.

 Welcome to your lucky day.